WA Tree Festival 2024

 Native Plants Giveaway 2024

-Come along and grab your free native, waterwise seedlings (tubestock) and create a waterwise garden which supports backyard biodiversity.
-See more event details above.
+Local residents were offered free native, waterwise seedlings (tubestock) to create a waterwise garden which supports backyard biodiversity.
+See more event details above

 Request a Street Tree

-Expressions of interest are open until 30 April 2024 for Rockingham residents to have a street tree planted in their verge this winter season.
+Expressions of interest closed 30 April 2024 for Rockingham residents to have a street tree planted in their verge this winter season.

 Don Shepherd Nature Reserve and Nyoongar Trail

-We are spotlighting Don Shepherd Nature Reserve and Nyoongar Trail as our Hero Trail this year.
+We shone a spotlight on Don Shepherd Nature Reserve and Nyoongar Trail as our Hero Trail this year.

 When looking for a nature trail in Rockingham consider checking out this spot!
 Split into two sections, discover the local fauna and flora present across this trail.
 Accessible via Baldivis Road turning into Karnup Road.
 You can find parking with picnic facilities off Karnup Road.